Skip to Content

 Image no longer available

-Why it works: Practicing this move will help you strengthen more than those lower abs—it will also help improve running power, efficiency, and posture.
+We earn a commission for products purchased through some links in this article: Practicing this move will help you strengthen more than those lower abs—it will also help improve running power, efficiency, and posture.

 2. Draw right knee to left elbow.